biocorecrg/SIB_course_nextflow_Nov_2021/docs/fourth.rst

 Adding more steps
 ======================

-We can make pipelines incrementally complex by adding more and more processes.
+We can build a pipeline incrementally adding more and more processes.
 Nextflow will take care of the dependencies between the input / output and of the parallelization.

-Within the **test3** folder we have two more steps to add: the reference indexing and the read alignments with `bowtie <http://bowtie-bio.sourceforge.net/index.shtml>`__.
+Let's add to the **test2.nf** pipeline two additional steps, indexign of the reference genome and the read alignment using `Bowtie <http://bowtie-bio.sourceforge.net/index.shtml>`__.
+Within the **test3** folder

 We add a new input for the reference sequence: